 Treating back pain at home

 Most back pain goes away on its own after a few weeks.
-For pain relief, you can try over-the-counter medications such as ibuprofen (Advil® or Motrin® IB) or naproxen (Aleve®), or applying heat or ice to the affected area.
+For pain relief, you can try over-the-counter medications such as ibuprofen (Advil® or Motrin® IB), naproxen (Aleve®) or acetaminophen (Tylenol®), or applying heat or ice to the affected area.

 "Contrary to popular belief, bed rest is not recommended for treating back pain," says Dr. Hall.
 "Instead, you should try to return to your daily activities as soon as possible, which can speed up your recovery."